Single trip insurance

 If you're a regular holidaymaker, our annual travel insurance gives you the benefits of single trip all year round.

-Do you need to check your policy documents, log in to MySaga, make a claim, change your details or contact us?
-Find everything you need here.
+Need to check your Saga policy documents, make a claim, change your details or contact us?
+Find out how here.

-Book early and save up to £100pp on our new collection of Escorted Tours.
+Take a look at our collection of Escorted Tours.
 There are so many inspiring experiences to choose from.